 Grammarly will also switch between genres after scanning through your content.

 You can change languages in Grammarly and Ginger, but there is a catch.
-In Grammarly, you can only change your preferred English.
+In Grammarly, you can only change the language to be checked.
 For instance, if you are writing content for the American audience then it can be tuned to American English.

 Although Ginger provides an exceptional rephrasing tool and advertises it as one of the prime features of its platform, Grammarly has an in-built rephrasing feature.